alexb616/FindShares/README.md

 # FindShares
-Repository to find interesting shares by filtering the NXC spider module based on file extensions
+Script to find interesting shares by filtering the NXC spider module based on file extensions